JohnChangUK/Google-Low-Level-Design/README.md

 # Google low level design logger

-- Logger is designed for concurrency and locking.
+- A logger implementation designed for multithreaded environments, dealing with concurrency and locking mechanisms.

 ### System Design